 Every brand needs a great storyteller – someone who can create engaging content that resonates with their target audience.
 If we think back a decade ago, content marketing was on a much smaller scale because there were only a few channels to target audiences.
 Now content requires seamless execution using a comprehensive and consistent content strategy that is supported throughout the business and published across multiple platforms.
-Media-savvy businesses have taken note, which is why there has been a significant increase in the number of businesses and brands hiring content marketers or creators (both in-house and out) to help drive content across various platforms.
+Media-savvy businesses have taken note, which is why there has been a significant increase in the number of businesses and brands hiring a content creator or marketer (both in-house and out) to help drive content across various platforms.

 Hiring a chief content officer, head of content or content marketer can help transform a brand into a media platform in its own right – just by utilising the power of print and digital outlets, (including social media) at their disposal.
 It’s true that it can be difficult to put an exact ROI figure on content marketing, but the statistics show that it is money well spent.